By using this site, you agree to the Privacy Policy and Terms of Use.

 Frankfurt has high-tech industries and offers a promise of a fulfilling lifestyle.
 It is also the seat of the leading national and European bank headquarters.
 Aside from this, its unique charm and vibrant environment provide a good work culture.

-The Airport of Frankfurt happens to be one of the busiest airports globally, providing several work opportunities.
+Frankfurt Airport happens to be one of the busiest airports globally, providing several work opportunities.

 Frankfurt has a high living cost.
-However, the variety of modern industries provides several ways to generate the required sustenance.
+However, various modern industries provide several ways to generate the required sustenance.

 Frankfurt offers a lot to its visitors.
-Museums, culture, history, and shopping opportunities are endless across the city.
+Museums, culture, history, and shopping opportunities are endless.
 The annual book fair (Buchmesse) is the largest in the world.

-It’s amazing to see the skyline from the other side of the river.
-The delicacy “Appelwoi” apple wine is a must-have.
+It’s incredible to see the skyline from the other side of the river.
 Another notable sight is the recently constructed town hall known as “Römer.”
 The high-rise structures in Frankfurt’s banking district distinguish its skyline from other European cities.

 6. Stuttgart